celo-org/developer-tooling/docs/command-line-interface/validator.md

 ```
 USAGE
-  $ celocli validator:set-bitmaps --from 0xc1912fEE45d61C87Cc5EA59DaE31190FFFFf232d
+  $ celocli validator:set-bitmaps --from 0xc1912fEE45d61C87Cc5EA59DaE31190FFFFf232d [-k
-    [--gasCurrency 0x1234567890123456789012345678901234567890] [--globalHelp]
+    <value> | --useLedger | ] [-n <value>] [--gasCurrency
+    0x1234567890123456789012345678901234567890] [--ledgerAddresses <value> ]
-    [--slashableDowntimeBeforeBlock <value> | --intervals '[0:1], [1:2]' |
+    [--globalHelp] [--slashableDowntimeBeforeBlock <value> | --intervals '[0:1], [1:2]'
-    --slashableDowntimeBeforeLatest]
+    | --slashableDowntimeBeforeLatest]

 FLAGS
+  -k, --privateKey=<value>
+      Use a private key to sign local transactions with

+  -n, --node=<value>
+      URL of the node to run commands against or an alias

-  --from=0xc1912fEE45d61C87Cc5EA59DaE31190FFFFf232d         (required) From address to
+  --from=0xc1912fEE45d61C87Cc5EA59DaE31190FFFFf232d
-                                                            sign set bitmap transactions
+      (required) From address to sign set bitmap transactions

+  --gasCurrency=0x1234567890123456789012345678901234567890
-  --gasCurrency=0x1234567890123456789012345678901234567890  Use a specific gas currency
-                                                            for transaction fees
-                                                            (defaults to CELO if no gas
+      Use a specific gas currency for transaction fees (defaults to CELO if no gas
       currency is supplied).
-It
-                                                            must be a whitelisted token.
+It must be a whitelisted token.

+  --globalHelp
-  --globalHelp                                              View all available global
+      View all available global flags

-                                                            flags
-  --intervals='[0:1], [1:2]'                                Array of intervals, ordered
+  --intervals='[0:1], [1:2]'
-                                                            by min start to max end
+      Array of intervals, ordered by min start to max end

+  --ledgerAddresses=<value>
+      [default: 1] If --useLedger is set, this will get the first N addresses for local
+      signing

+  --slashableDowntimeBeforeBlock=<value>
-  --slashableDowntimeBeforeBlock=<value>                    Set all bitmaps for
-                                                            slashable downtime window
-                                                            before provided block
+      Set all bitmaps for slashable downtime window before provided block

+  --slashableDowntimeBeforeLatest
-  --slashableDowntimeBeforeLatest                           Set all bitmaps for
-                                                            slashable downtime window
-                                                            before latest block
+      Set all bitmaps for slashable downtime window before latest block

+  --useLedger
+      Set it to use a ledger wallet

 DESCRIPTION
   Set validator signature bitmaps for provided intervals